yushiyangk/GPath/README.md

 ### Config files

+- `MANIFEST.in` Additional files to include in published sdist package
 - `pyproject.toml` Package metadata, as well as configs for test and build tools
 - `requirements.dev.txt` Package dependencies for development, in pip format
 - `requirements.publish.txt` Package dependencies for publishing, in pip format